lindluni/actions-variable-groups/README.md

 on:
   pull:
 jobs:
+  job:
     name: Echo Environment
     runs-on: ubuntu-latest
     steps:
       - name: Inject Variables
         uses: lindluni/actions-variable-groups@v1.0.0
         with:
           org: lindluni
           repo: variable-groups
           groups: |
             projectAlpha/variables # This is a path in the lindluni/variable-groups repository, so all variable group files in the directory will be injected projectAlpha/variables@main # TSame as above, but references a specific version via branch projectBeta/variables/nodejs.yml # This is a file in the lindluni/variable-groups repository, so only variable groups in the file will be injected projectBeta/variables/nodejs.yml@v1.0.0 # Same as above, but references a specific version via tag projectGamma/variables/golang.yml # This is a file in the lindluni/variable-groups repository, so only variable groups in the file will be injected projectGamma/variables/golang.yml@9969a43ca477571f91073abf66dfceaf1d3d069a # Same as above, but references a specific version via commit
       - name: Print Environment
         run: env | sort
 ```